kylechoo333/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 13. member_casual: "member" or "casual" rider

 ## Process
 As there is more than 100k+ data per month, it is clear that SQL/BigQuery should be used to handle the data because it can better process and host huge volumnes of data than google sheets or microsoft excel.
+Big Query is used to combine monthly dataset and clean it

 ### Data Consolidation
+SQL Query: Data Consolidation (To embed link here)
+12 csv are uploaded as tables in the dataset "2025_divvy_trip_data".
+Another table named 'overall_2025_divvy_tripdata' is created, combining the trip data for year 2025.
+There are total of 5,552,994 rows of data for the entire year.

+### Data Exploration
+SQL QUery: Data Exploration (To embed link here)

+#### Part 1 - Understand the dataset
+- total rows
+- total columns
+- schema/ data types

+#### Part 2 - Data Quality
+- NULL values
+- Blank values
+- Duplicate values

+#### Part 3 - Outlier Detection
+- Negative ride duration
+- Longer than 24 hours
+- Less than 1 minute

+#### Part 4 - Column Exploration
+- ride_id
+- rideable_type
+- member_casual
+- station names
+- latitude/longtitude

+### Data Cleaning

+### Analysis & Share